Understanding the Tax Rules for Buying and Selling Gold Bullion in Brisbane

 2: How to avoid capital gains tax on selling gold bullion?

-To minimize or avoid CGT on gold sales, hold your gold for over 12 months to qualify for a 50% CGT discount.
+To minimise or avoid CGT on gold sales, hold your gold for over 12 months to qualify for a 50% CGT discount.
 Additionally, investing through a self-managed super fund (SMSF) can reduce CGT obligations due to lower tax rates.

 3: How to avoid GST on gold in Australia?